Stackclash/5e-vault/5. Mechanics/Deities/Celtic The Daghdha.md

 aliases: ["The Daghdha"]
 ---
 # The Daghdha
 *Source: Player's Handbook p.
-298*
+298. Available in the SRD.*

 - **Alignment**: Chaotic Good
 - **Domains**: Nature, Trickery